cgmccurdy/fantasy-basketball-alerts/README.md

 For "Then" choose "Notifcations" and select "Send a rich notification from the IFTTT app".
 For Message use "Add Ingredient" to input "Value2"
 For Title use "Add Ingredient" to input "Value1"
-For Link URL input "https://sleeper.com" (Trying to figure out a URL that will open the Sleeper app directly)
+For Link URL input "sleeperbot://" (This is for iOS.
+I'm not sure what the URL to open the Sleeper app is on Android.)

 Use Windows Task Scheduler or Cron on Mac to automate running the script daily:
 https://towardsdatascience.com/how-to-easily-automate-your-python-scripts-on-mac-and-windows-459388c9cc94